 On September 5, 2017, we submitted objections on behalf of five class members, urging the Court to deny final approval of the settlement on the grounds that it would provide no benefit to a large portion of the class; its value is unknown because it is a claims-made settlement without a non-revertable fund to compensate the portion of the class potentially eligible for relief; and the arbitration program benefits Ford more than the class by restricting the relief that would otherwise be available, imposing additional barriers to recovery, and capping attorneys’ fees at a level that will force class members to arbitrate their claims pro se.

 On October 2, 2017, we appeared at the fairness hearing and urged the Court to reject the settlement.
-The Court took the matter under advisement.
 On October 18, 2017, the District Court overruled our objections, granted final approval of the settlement, and granted plaintiffs’ motion for attorneys’ fees.
-We have appealed to the 9th Circuit.
+We appealed to the 9th Circuit, and the Court held argument on April 8, 2019.
+A decision is pending.